 As always, if I’ve left out a multi-tool that’s been your trusty companion or something new and incredible comes out after I post this up, give me a shout out in the comments and I’ll do my best to review what you have to share with us!
 There are so many options in the world of multi-tools so please keep in mind, this list is focused on general outdoor usage.

-Here Are the Best Multi-Tools in 2019
+Here Are the Best Multi-Tools

 1. Leatherman Wave Plus (Best Under $100)